inmcm/kravatte/Readme.md

 In [5]: input_b = b'3533392d36302d35313235'
 In [6]: my_krav.collect_message(input_b)
 ```
 Once absorbing message strings is complete, the Kravatte object can produce an arbitrary number of pseudo-random output bytes via the `generate_digest` method.
-Those bytes are availabe then available in the `digest` attribute:
+Those bytes are available then available in the `digest` attribute:

 ```python
 In [7]: output_bytes = 64